 Centrelink can support you if you're affected by family and domestic violence by providing information, resources and referrals.
-If you already receive Centrelink income support payments, there is a 'crisis payment' available within seven days of a family violence 'incident', equivalent to one week of your existing payment.
+If you already receive Centrelink income support payments, there is a 'crisis payment' available within seven days of a change of living arrangement following a family violence 'incident', equivalent to one week of your existing payment.

 Some of the other payments available include:

 - Parental Leave Pay and Partner Pay